daniel-mitchell011/daniel-mitchell011.github.io/README.md

-This is a little personal project.
-I made a website dedicated to some of my travels and life in general.
+This project is a website that I made and will be hosting soon (platform TBD).

-For now, you can just clone the repository and open the main html file in a web browser (mainPage.html).

-I plan to host this website on a server sometime in the future, so stay tuned!
+I wrote this to showcase my projects and share a bit about myself and what I like.